 - Period of use

 Disadvantages of hydration systems in comparison to water bottles:

-- They require thorough cleaning (unless they are stored in a fridge)
+- They require thorough cleaning (unless they are stored in a freezer)

 - They are hard to use in cold weather (gloves, tube freezes)

 - They should only be used with water (microorganisms)

 - They are hard to refill (only if stored in internal sleeve)